rusyaev-dk/meals_app/README.md

   </tr>
 </table>

+## Key Features
+- **Dish Filters**: Users can filter dishes based on specific criteria to find exactly what they're looking for.
+- **Favorites**: Users have the ability to add dishes to a favorites list for quick access later.

 ## Technology
 The logic of the application is powered by the Provider package, which is used for state management across the app.